 With our contactless biometric and facial recognition technology you no longer need to make a choice between accurate time & attendance records and keeping your employees and business safe.

 Here at Almas Industries we’ve been working on biometrics for years.
 It’s what we do, and we’re good at it.
-Contact us today to find out how we can help you prepare for a safe, secure, biometric future.
+Contact the team today to discuss biometric access control, biometric readers, or facial scanners for your business.